 In the interest of safety and security, interim actions may be implemented by the dean of student life prior to a completed investigation or conduct hearing.
 Specific actions will be based on the circumstances of the allegations and may include, but not limited to no contact orders, housing/workplace changes, loss of privileges, or temporary emergency suspension.

-5.5 Searches and Seizure
+5.5 Searches and Seizures

 University policy on the privacy of student rooms stipulates that entry and search of university residences by university officials will be permitted only in one or more of the following instances: